Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 You gain the following benefits while wearing this armour:

-**Self Supporting**{ .inl } If the armour normally has a Strength requirement, you can use Intelligence to fufill the requirement.
+**Self Supporting**{ .inl } If the armour normally has a :abl-str: Strength requirement, you can use :abl-int: Intelligence to fufill the requirement.

 **Spellcasting Focus**{ .inl }You can use the Arcane Armour as a spellcasting focus for your Artificer spells.

 **Second Skin**{ .inl } The armour attaches to you and can't be removed against your will.
 It also expands to cover your entire body.
 You can retract or deploy the helmet as a **:rsc-b: Bonus Action**{ .rsc }.
 The armour replaces any missing limbs, functioning identically to a limb it replaces.

-**Quick Don/Doff**{ .inl } You can doff or don the armour as an :rsc-a: Utilise action.
+**Quick Don/Doff**{ .inl } You can doff or don the armour as a **:rsc-a: Utilise**{ .rsc } action.

 ### Level 3: Armour Model

 You can customize your Arcane Armour.
-When you do so, choose one of the following armour models: Guardian or Infiltrator.
+When you do so, choose one of the following armour models: *Guardian* or *Infiltrator*.
 The model you choose gives you special benefits while you wear it.

 **Special Weapon**{ .inl } Each model includes a special weapon.
 You can only use the Mastery property of the weapon if another feature allows you to use it, as normal.